 Customizing the default WordPress login URL

-Once you’re done publishing both login and registration pages with ProfilePress form shortcodes, navigate to ProfilePress → Settings to replace the default WordPress pages with custom ProfilePress ones to update the URL.
+Once you’re done publishing both login and registration pages with ProfilePress form shortcodes, we need to change the default WordPress login URL to a custom login URL.
+Navigate to ProfilePress → Settings to replace the default WordPress pages with custom ProfilePress ones to update the URL.

 Select the newly created pages with ProfilePress shortcodes using the Login Page and Registration Page dropdown menu.